k-stz/config-weaver-operator/notes.md

 # Design Notes
 ## Multitenancy Design: Problem / Challenge
 We need:
-- A custom resource (e.g. ConfigMapSync) that lets a user define "sync this ConfigMap from nsA to nsB, nsC, etc".
-The operator (controller) to do the actual syncing.
+- A custom resource (e.g. ConfigMapSync) that lets a user define "sync this ConfigMap from namespace-A to namespace-B, namespace-C, etc" implemented via an operator (controller) that does the actual syncing.
 - Multitenancy: users should only be able to sync between namespaces they have access to (e.g. RBAC allows them to create/update ConfigMaps in those namespaces).
 - The operator runs with elevated permissions (as most do) but should act only on behalf of the requesting user, within their access scope.

-The Challange:
+The Challenge:
 Kubernetes controllers run as cluster components with service accounts that usually have broad access.
-So by default, your operator can sync ConfigMaps regardless of who created the ConfigMapSync object.
+So by default, the operator can sync ConfigMaps regardless of who created the `ConfigMapSync`` object.
 That’s the problem.

 Approach:
-Query the users permission on creation of object and embed it declaratively in the ConfigMapSync field?
-Then from then only those namespaces are syncable...?
+Query the users permission on creation of `ConfigMapSync` objects and embed those rights declaratively in the ConfigMapSync field?
+Then from then on only those namespaces are syncable...?

 ### Solution Proposal
-Inspired by the openshift logging operator which for the ressource `ClusterLogForwarder` demands that you supply a serviceaccount via which rights logs are scraped/forwarded we can do the same.
+Inspired by the openshift logging operator which for the resource `ClusterLogForwarder` demands that you supply a serviceaccount which has rights to  scraped/forwarded logs.
+We might do the same.

 The idea is to:
 1. in the ConfigMapSync CR will be namespaced
-2. It includes a ServiceAccount field where the user may only reference an SA in the same namespace
+2. It includes a ServiceAccount field where the user may only reference a SA in the same namespace
-3. The operators:
+3. The operator:
  - reads the CR
  - uses the provided SA to impersonate or use its token
  - uses that identity to perform the actual syncing (e.g., create/update ConfigMaps in target namespace)